The Apex Team

 Jan was employed as the Director of Human Resources for a school district for 26 years but feels that her most important legacy was a program that she helped organize and fund which paired at risk students with wolfdogs.
 This program proved to be a huge success, and is attributed with helping many students escape the revolving door of the expulsion system.

-Jan met Steve and Paula approximately six years ago and was drawn to their passion, their involvement in rescue and their advocacy for wolves in the wild.
+Jan met Steve and Paula in 2012 and was drawn to their passion, their involvement in rescue and their advocacy for wolves in the wild.
 Recently retired, Jan plans to spend more time volunteering with Apex, which she refers to as her “Happy Place,” and in advocacy work.

 Southern California born and raised, Jolie has been an ASL interpreter in the K-12 school system for over 25 years.
 It’s Jolie’s passion to facilitate communication to help her students understand and succeed.
 As a child her family raised a wolfdog but “Banjo” chose Jolie and her father as his own.
 They shared this bond for years and never forgot their beloved boy.
 After Jolie’s father passed, she sought out that bond again eventually finding Apex Protection Project where she dialed into that energy and hasn’t looked back.
 Being a part of Apex lets her connect and honor her Dad and Banjo’s spirits as well as allowing her to be a servant to this wonderful community.
 “It takes a village…” She truly loves taking part in Apex’s growth and development.
 Snuggles and kisses from the pack ain’t too bad either!